LennonChen/about-android/dalvik/start/dvmStartup.md

     }

     /*
-     * At this point, the system is guaranteed to be sufficiently
+     * 10.At this point, the system is guaranteed to be sufficiently
      * initialized that we can look up classes and class members.
 This
      * call populates the gDvm instance with all the class and member
      * references that the VM wants to use directly.